Combining high-quality teaching with a deep understanding and modern facilities

 Alongside their GCSE subjects, pupils will take part in the Learning Pathway Programme – an in-house curriculum designed to allow pupils to develop key skills in preparation for A level study and beyond.
 Some pupils will also be invited to complete an HPQ project (equivalent of ½ a GCSE).

-To hear more about this change to the curriculum please watch the video below from our Vice Principal, Mr Andy Ford, who explains why Berkhamsted has introduced this new way of learning.
+To hear more about this change to the curriculum please watch the video above from our Vice Principal, Mr Andy Ford, who explains why Berkhamsted has introduced this new way of learning.

 Further details of the pathways and the subject choices can be found in the GCSE Information Booklet.